achmelev/lilac/docs/web/markdowns/reference.markdown

 ##Language Statements

-Having described above the general lexical and syntactic structure of a Java assembler program, the rest of this reference will cover the syntax and semantics of the particular statements used in Java assembler.
+Having described above the general lexical and syntactic structure of a Java assembler program, the following chapters will cover the syntax and semantics of the particular statements used in Java assembler.

 ###Class statement